-- 38.(1) A Notice of Sale of a Right to Assignment of Taxable Property must be - (a) published in the local newspaper with the largest circulation at least once in each of the four (4) weeks preceding the date of the public tender or auction; and - (b) posted in a prominent place on the reserve not less than ten (10) days before the date of the public tender or auction. - (2) The tax administrator must conduct a public auction or tender at the time and place set out in the Notice of Sale of a Right to Assignment of Taxable Property, unless it is necessary to adjourn the public tender or auction, in which case a further notice must be published in the manner set out in subsection (1). - (3) If no bid is equal to or greater than the upset price, the First Nation is deemed to have purchased the right to an assignment of the taxable property for the amount of the upset price.
+- 39.(1) A Notice of Sale of a Right to Assignment of Taxable Property - (a) published in the local newspaper with the largest circulation at least once in each of the four (4) weeks preceding the date of the public tender or auction; and - (b) posted in a prominent place on the reserve not less than ten (10) days before the date of the public tender or auction. - (2) The tax administrator must conduct a public auction or tender at the time and place set out in the Notice of Sale of a Right to Assignment of Taxable Property, unless it is necessary to adjourn the public tender or auction, in which case a further notice must be published in the manner set out in subsection (1). - (3) If no bid is equal to or greater than the upset price, the Lil'wat Nation is deemed to have purchased the right to an assignment of the taxable property for the amount of the upset price.

-Notice to Minister
+Notice to Minister and Reserve Lands Manager

-39. The tax administrator must without delay provide to the Minister, and the Lands

-Administrator if applicable, notice in writing of the sale of a right to an assignment of taxable property made under this Law.
+40. The tax administrator must, without delay, notify the Minister of Indian Affairs and Northern Development and the Reserve Lands Manager in writing of the sale of a right to an assignment of taxable property made under this Law.